actinia-org/actinia-core/scripts/README.md

 list locations, mapsets and map layer the user has access to as well as the creation and deletion of mapsets.

-Th `ace` tool must be executed in an active GRASS GIS session and will use the current location of this session to access the actinia service.
+The `ace` tool must be executed in an active GRASS GIS session and will use the current location of this session to access the actinia service.

 The current location setting can be overridden by the `--location LOCATION_NAME` option.